(Photography for banner + all images below by: Jabari Jacobs, Styled by Limonata Creative, Authors: Limonata Creative + Liz Watt)

 The rate you land on should be time or labor based only and should NEVER include project expenses.
 Expenses (ie. cost of project materials or prop rentals) should always be separate and estimated accurately by you, communicated to & approved by your clients prior to beginning a project.
 Don’t let your client's project expenses cut into your own rate / income!

-Editorial Publications: generally $300-$700/ 10-hr day (in most cases, publications will tell you what they want to pay you -- and normally, it’s approx. ½ of what you’d get from commercial clients)
+Editorial Publications: generally $600-Less than $1K/ 10-hr day (in most cases, publications will tell you what they want to pay you -- and normally, it’s approx. ½ of what you’d get from commercial clients)

-National Commercial Company / Advertising Campaigns: $750-$1K+/ 10-hr day (Note: do not discount your rate for social media work!
+National Commercial Projects: $1K -$1.5K+/ 10-hr day (Note: do not discount your rate for social media work!
 Social media IS advertising that brings these large, commercial clients thousands if not millions in sales revenue).

 NO DEETS, NO QUOTE!